 Top Minimalist Budgeting Tools for Beginners

-We’ve gathered the best minimalist budgeting tools, sorted by type, to help you find your groove.
+We’ve gathered the best options, sorted by type, to help you find your groove.
 Each one’s checked for simplicity and how well it works for newbies.

 Simple Budget Apps

-These apps are all about making budgeting a snap, perfect for beginners diving into minimalist budgeting tools.
+These apps are all about making budgeting a snap, perfect for beginners dipping their toes into a simpler setup.

-- YNAB (You Need A Budget): Uses a “give every dollar a job” vibe to plan your spending and break the paycheck-to-paycheck cycle.
+- YNAB (You Need A Budget): Uses a “give every dollar a job” approach to plan your spending and break the paycheck-to-paycheck cycle.

-- Pros: Solid method, awesome reports, tons of learning resources.
+- Pros: Solid method, helpful reports, tons of learning resources.

 - Cons: Takes a bit to get the hang of, subscription-based.